 Our fully-funded PhD programme in Adapting to the Challenges of a Changing Environment (ACCE) offers projects aligned with the grand challenges in environmental research: securing ecosystem services and environmental resources; predicting and mitigating impacts of climate change; understanding the dynamics of biodiversity; and mechanisms of evolutionary change.
-This year there will be 8 Environment projects where the lead supervisor is based in York's Department of Environment and Geography.
+There are Environment projects where the lead supervisor is based in York's Department of Environment and Geography.
 In addition there are projects also available in the departments of Biology and Archaeology.

 One of the York studentships each year can be allocated to well-qualified students who have devised their own research project, together with a York ACCE supervisor.
 The project must fall broadly within one of the ACCE themes.
 If you are interested in this route, please contact a potential supervisor in the departments of Biology, Environment and Geography, Archaeology or Chemistry to discuss your idea and help develop your project outline.

-Studentships: Fully funded PhD studentships are available, across York, Sheffield and Liverpool, on this outstanding programme for entry in October 2019.
+Studentships: Fourteen fully funded PhD studentships are available, across York, Sheffield and Liverpool, on this outstanding programme for entry in October 2020.
 To be considered you need to select a suitable project from the list available and submit an application through the University of York online system.

 Value: The studentships are fully funded for 3.5 years in the first instance, and students must complete their PhD in four years.
-The studentships cover: (i) a tax-free annual stipend at the standard Research Council rate (about £15,000 for 2019-2020), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
-Studentships can be extended for another six months on a case-by-case basis: for example 3 months extra funding is guaranteed if students opt to take a 3 month internship during their PhD.
+The studentships cover: (i) a tax-free annual stipend at the standard Research Council rate (£15,009 for 2019-2020, but typically increases annually in line with inflation), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
+You can extend your funding period for up to 6 months by applying to a 3-month placement and a 3-month writing up period for a publication.

 Eligibility: The studentships are available to UK and EU students who meet the UK residency requirements.
 Students from EU countries who do not meet the residency requirements may still be eligible for a fees-only award.
 Further information about eligibility for Research Council UK funding.

 Entry requirements: Students with, or expecting to gain, at least an Upper Second Class Honours degree, or equivalent, are invited to apply.
 The interdisciplinary nature of this programme means that we welcome applications from students with backgrounds in any relevant subject that provides the necessary skills, knowledge and experience for the DTP, including environmental, biological, chemical, mathematical, physical and social sciences.
-Please check the How to apply tab for further details.
+For further details see how to apply.

-Shortlisting: Shortlisting will take place as soon as possible after the closing date and successful applicants will be notified promptly.
+Shortlisting: Supervisors can only put forward one student for consideration per project.
+Shortlisting will take place as soon as possible after the closing date and successful applicants will be notified promptly.

-Interviews: Shortlisted applicants will be invited for an interview to take place at the University of York in the week beginning 11 February 2019 (or the following week).
+Interviews: The interviews will take place at the University of York on a date to confirmed in February 2020.
 Video interviews can be arranged for international applicants.
-As part of the interview process, candidates may be asked to make a 10 minute presentation on a research project they have undertaken.
+As part of the interview process, candidates may be asked to make a 5-minute presentation on a research project they have undertaken.

 Queries: If you have any queries about a specific Environment project, please contact the appropriate project supervisor, their emails can be found on our academic staff list.
 If you have any queries related to the application process please contact email@example.com